-Similar results was obtained by Gauham and Singh, în 2009.
-They registered an increased proline content in maize seedlings subjected to stress induced by salinity, whereas seedlings subjected to salinity but pre-treated with 0.5 mM AS showed improvement from growth parameters, however the free proline content decreases in comparison with the salt stresed lot, which means that the destructive effects of salinity on corn plants were significantly reduced by pre-treatment with AS.
+Similar results were obtained by Gauham and Singh in 2009.
+They registered an increased content of proline in maize seedlings subjected to stress induced by salinity, whereas seedlings subjected to salinity but pre-treated with 0.5 mM AS showed improvement in growth parameters.
+However, the free proline content decreased in comparison with the salt stressed lot, which means that the destructive effects of salinity on corn plants were significantly reduced by pre-treatment with AS.

 In the case of determination of amino acids, salt stress significantly reduced the content in amino acids.
-Treatment with SA solution determined an enhancement of these values in comparison with the salt stressed lot, differences from the control lot getting to be insignificant.
-Signified changes, in comparison with the salt stressed lot, were found for aspartic acid, serine, glutamic acid, methionine, tyrosine and lysine, and the total amino acids.
+Treatment with SA solution determined an enhancement of these values in comparison with the salt stressed lot, differences from the control lot becoming insignificant.
+Significant changes, in comparison with the salt stressed lot, were found for aspartic acid, serine, glutamic acid, methionine, tyrosine and lysine, and the total amino acids.

-The highest value of enhancement, in most cases, was registered in roots of salt stressed plantlets treated with 0.1mM SA solution (table3).
+The highest enhancement value, in most cases, was registered in roots of salt stressed plantlets treated with 0.1mM SA solution (table3).

 Hussein et al, 2007, have obtained similar results.
-Studying the effect of salinity and SA treatement on maize plantlets, they registered lower values for amino acid content except proline and glycine.
+Studying the effect of salinity and SA treatment on maize plantlets, they registered lower values for amino acid content except proline and glycine.